 Elon Musk subpoenas Twitter whistleblower, seeking info on spam, security

-WILMINGTON, Del, Aug 29 (Reuters) - Elon Musk subpoenaed a Twitter Inc TWTR.N whistleblower, seeking documents and communications on spam and alleged security vulnerabilities at the social media company as part of his ongoing legal battle to end his agreement to buy the company for $44 billion, according to a court filing on Monday.
+WILMINGTON, Del, Aug 29 (Reuters) - Elon Musk has subpoenaed a Twitter Inc TWTR.N whistleblower, seeking documents and communications on the company's spam and alleged security vulnerabilities as the billionaire battles to end his agreement to buy Twitter for $44 billion, according to a court filing on Monday.

+Musk sought information from whistleblower Peiter Zatko mostly about the way Twitter measures spam accounts.
+Musk has said he is walking away from the his deal for the company because Twitter misled him and regulators about the true number of spam or bot accounts on the microblogging platform.

+But Musk also sought documents and communications about alleged attempts to hide security weaknesses and "Twitter's engagement in any unlawful activity."

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))